Garjzla/kuldr-risa/README.md

 # kuldr-risa
-this is used to install pantheon on arch linux
+This is used to install pantheon on arch linux

 Also, IVM.txt means Install Via Medium.com script(link below).
 My original script seems to have some errors regarding "conflicting files" on some PCs, so hopefully this will work.